Sheriff: Norway

+The lensmann was directly subordinate to the fylkesmann (county governor) until 1994, when the office became subordinate to the local chief of police (politimester).
+In 2000, a lot of civilian duties were transferred to the regular police (politi), and much of the difference between the politi and lensmann disappeared.
+The office is now called politistasjonssjef (police station chief), or in some placespolitiavdelingssjef (police unit chief).

+Because the police has taken over most typical 'sheriffs' duties from the year 2000 onwards, there is no longer a difference between the former rank of a "sheriff's deputy" (lensmannsbetjent) and that of a regular police officer (politibetjent).

+The lensmann has been elected by the municipal council since the year 1293, but was nominated by the sysselmann, the appointed governor.

 Iceland

 In Iceland, sýslumenn (singular sýslumaður, translated "sheriff") are administrators of the state, holders of the executive power in their jurisdiction and heads of their Sheriff's Office.
 Sheriffs are in charge of certain legal matters that typically involve registration of some sort and executing the orders of the court.
 The duties of the sheriffs differ slightly depending on their jurisdiction but they can be broadly categorised as: